-The letting of a contract is only a secondary phase in ensuring delivery of the key performance targets in any contract.
-Prior to contract letting the Council will endeavour to ensure that bidders are able to demonstrate their track record in achieving value for money through effective use of their supply chain.
+The letting of a contract is only the first step in ensuring delivery of the key performance targets in any contract.
 The move from traditional adversarial relationships to partnerships requires an acceptance of 'mutual benefit' in a contract, highlighted by an open book, honest and transparent relationship where trust exists between the partners.